1851 Atlantic hurricane season: Season summary

 Five of the six tropical cyclones affected land, including three making landfall with winds of over 74 mph.
 The first struck Texas as a hurricane, which caused moderate to heavy damage, particularly to shipping in Matagorda Bay.
 One death was indirectly related to the hurricane, as well as at least two injuries.

 The strongest and deadliest hurricane of the season tracked from east of the Lesser Antilles, through the Greater Antilles, and across the southeastern United States before last being observed near Newfoundland; it was tied for having the longest duration for a hurricane prior to 1870.
 When it hit near Panama City, Florida with winds of 115 mph, it caused at least 23 deaths, including five when a lighthouse was destroyed.
 Many houses were destroyed along its path, primarily along the Florida Panhandle.

 The other landfalling hurricane was one that struck near Tampico, where it caused heavy damage.
-The last tropical storm of the season made landfall on Rhode Island, though associated damage is unknown.
+The last tropical storm of the season made landfall in Rhode Island, though associated damage is unknown.
 A tropical storm affected the Lesser Antilles in early July, and another tropical storm remained nearly stationary for three days to the southeast of North Carolina.